Helping Santa Fe Rethink Their Waste

 - Do not dispose of motor oil in the trash because liquid can leak in a trash truck.

-- Clean up spills with an absorbent (kitty litter, shredded newspaper, vermiculite, rags, etc.), then bag waste materials and discard in the trash.
-Dilute the soiled area with water.
+- Clean up spills with an absorbent products (such as kitty litter, shredded newspaper, vermiculite, rags, etc.), then bag waste materials and discard in the trash.

 - Do not mix with other chemicals or liquids as this could make it non-recyclable or even more hazardous.
 If you accidently mixed it, be sure to tell the HHW facility what it is mixed with.